IchrakMars/SpringMicroservices_App_Docker/README.md

 ```
 $ docker-compose down
 ```
 All what we need to do now is to check the IP on which Docker default machine is running.
-The IP can be found once you open the docker terminal:
+The IP can be found once you open the docker terminal: &nbsp;
 ![Sixth Image](/img6.png?raw=true "Docker IP")

 Now, we can verify that our application is running.